 - Post-mastectomy breast reconstructive surgery

-Breast implant size can range from 150 ccs to 700 ccs, where implants with a 350 cc fill are deemed as a large breast implant.
-Manufacturers sometimes can even customize silicone implants up to 800 ccs (950 ccs for saline implants), depending on the desire of the patient.
+Breast implant size can range from 150 ccs to 700 ccs, where implants with a 350 cc fill are deemed a large breast implant.
+Manufacturers sometimes can even customize silicone implants up to 800 ccs (950 ccs for saline implants), depending on the patient’s desire.
 However, most plastic surgeons do not advise using bigger and heavier implants than necessary for several reasons, which include:

 - Implant visibility and rippling

 - Loss of the natural space between breasts resulting in symmastia or uniboob

 - Implant malposition of the implants may become too high or too low after surgery.

 - Breast tissue compression may lead to atrophy of the natural breast tissues.